PointsBet Online Sportsbook Promo Codes & Review

 |Launch Date||January 2019|

-1. Two $250 risk-free fixed odds bets: For this bonus, you make a traditional fixed odds wager, such as a spread or moneyline bet, up to $250.
+1. $500 risk-free fixed odds bet: For this bonus, you simply need to make a traditional fixed odds wager, such as a spread or moneyline bet, up to $500.
 If you win, excellent, the winnings are yours to keep.
-If you lose, you get the amount of your wager — up to $250 — refunded to your account as a bonus bet.
-If you bet the full $250 and it was refunded, you have the option to divide the $250 refund into either 2, 3 or 4 equal bets such as 2 $125 bets or 4 $62.50 bets.
-One the first bet is done, you can complete the same process over again on your second wager as well!
+If you lose, you get the amount of your wager — up to $500 — refunded to your account as bonus bets.

-2. Two $250 risk-free PointsBetting bets: For this bonus, you make a PointsBet (explained below) and if you lose, you will get refunded up to $250 each on your first two bets.
-PointsBetting is distinguished from fixed odds betting but the same bonus rule applies: You don’t absorb the loss, rather, if your PointsBet goes kerplunk, the sportsbook will issue you up to $250 (corresponding to the amount of your actual PointsBetting loss) in the form of bonus bets.
+2. $1,500 risk-free PointsBetting bet: For this bonus, you make a PointsBet (explained below) and if you lose, you will get refunded up to $1,500.
+PointsBetting is distinguished from fixed odds betting but the same bonus rule applies: If your PointsBet goes kerplunk, the sportsbook will issue you up to $1,500 (corresponding to the amount of your actual PointsBetting loss) in the form of bonus bets.
 The site will process bonus refunds as bonus bets within 24 hours of bet settlement.
-The refund does not need to be used on a Pointsbetting bet, but rather on any bet offered on the site.
+The refund does not need to be used on a Pointsbetting bet.
+It can be used on any bet offered on the site.

 PointsBet Sportsbook basics